Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

             | Some x => x
             | None => zero
             end;

+Once again, we define the constant ``zero = Uint128 0`` in the contract library for convenience.

 We can now compare the actual allowance to the allowance we are expecting, and throw an exception if the actual allowance is
 insufficient: